 - I do not use affiliate links in anything I recommend.
 Affiliate links are a way to get a "kickback" when someone buys products recommended.
-Note that I am in the process of removing all affiliate links previously posted on this site across the ~100 articles and across all my YouTube videos.
-This is a lot of manual work.
-ETA to complete: 25 Aug 2022.
+Note that I removed all former affiliate links on this blog and my YouTube channel.
+Read more about how much I made and why I removed affiliate links on the blog that made $15K/year and third-party ads.

 Potential conflicts of interests, and how I go about these:

 - I am an advisor in three companies where I receive equity in return for advising and an investor in several others.
 My typical investments are in the $5,000-15,000 range.
 My main goal with investing is to stay in the loop with interesting, exciting, and forward-looking companies and startups, and use these connections to get a pulse of things happening at startups.
 I disclose my affiliation, should I mention any of these companies in my writing, and aim to not bias in overly favoring these companies.
 Note that I have stopped investing in companies as of mid-2022 and I'm not sure if I'll do further investments, given investing also creates bias which I want to minimize.

 - I run a talent collective and jobs board where companies can post jobs or purchase a membership.
 Whether a company is or was a customer here does not influence if I write about them or not.
 I run my job board independent of my newsletter and don't keep tabs on specific customers.

 - Some companies might make group purchases of my newsletter or books.
 Like the above, I don't keep tabs on such purchases - most of these come as self-service.